Finite-time Safety and Reach-avoid Verification of Stochastic Discrete-time Systems: Introduction

 Barrier certificates were initially proposed for deterministic systems as a popular formal approach to temporal verification in \cite{prajna2004safety}.
 They offer Lyapunov-like assurances regarding system behavior, with the mere existence of a barrier function being sufficient to establish the satisfiability of safety and/or reachability specifications in \cite{prajna2007convex}.
-Subsequent efforts have focused on adapting and enhancing deterministic barrier functions, as well as broadening their applications \cite{ames2019control,xue2022reach}.
+Subsequent efforts have focused on adapting and enhancing deterministic barrier functions, as well as broadening their applications \cite{ames2019control,taylor2020learning,xue2022reach}.
 However, many real-world applications are susceptible to stochastic disturbances and are thus modeled as stochastic systems.
 In the stochastic setting, safety verification over the infinite time horizon via barrier certificates was introduced alongside its deterministic counterpart in \cite{prajna2007framework}.
 Utilizing Ville’s Inequality \cite{ville1939etude}, \cite{prajna2007framework} constructed a non-negative barrier function and provided a sufficient condition for upper bounding the probability of eventually entering an unsafe region from a given initial state while remaining within a state constraint set.
 More recently, a new barrier function, constructed by relaxing a set of equations, was proposed for lower bounding the probability of eventually entering an unsafe or desired region from an initial state while adhering to state constraints in \cite{xue2021reach,xue2024}.
-These barrier functions were further extended to determine the lower and upper bounds of the liveness probability over the infinite time horizon for a specified safe set and set of initial states in \cite{yu2023safe}.
-Notably, these proposed barrier functions require the expected value evolution to be monotonically non-increasing or non-decreasing, which can be demanding and thus limit their practical applications.
-On the other hand, finite-time temporal verification holds greater practical significance as most real-world systems operate within well-defined time constraints.
-Drawing inspiration from \cite{kushner1967stochastic}, the concept of a $c$-martingale was introduced in \cite{steinhardt2012finite} for stochastic continuous-time systems modelled by stochastic differential equations, enabling a controlled increase in the expected certificate value at each time step and offering an upper bound on the probability of reaching unsafe sets within bounded time horizons.
-Building upon this, \cite{jagtap2018temporal} extended the $c$-martingale framework to address temporal logic verification for discrete-time systems, further extending the applicability of this approach.
+These barrier functions were further extended to determine the lower and upper bounds of the safety probability over the infinite time horizon for a specified safe set and set of initial states in \cite{yu2023safe}.
+Furthermore, by formulating barrier certificates via a relaxation of Bellman equations, \cite{xue2024sufficient} established necessary and sufficient conditions for lower and upper bounds the safety and reach-avoid probabilities of stochastic discrete-time systems over the infinite time horizon.
+In addition, under the assumption that a robust invariant set exists and the system evolves within this robust invariant set, \cite{vzikelic2023learning} proposed a new barrier certificate, termed reach-avoid supermartingale, to guarantee satisfaction of reach-avoid specifications as well as facilitate reach-avoid controllers.
+Barrier certificates have also been extended to infinite-time horizon probabilistic program analysis, where they verify properties such as (positive) almost-sure termination, probabilistic termination, assertion violations, and reachability (e.g., \cite{chakarov2013probabilistic,mciver2017new,moosbrugger2021automated,kenyon2021supermartingales,chatterjee2017stochastic,chatterjee2022sound,majumdar2025sound,wang2021quantitative,takisaka2021ranking}).
+Specially, the probabilistic termination analysis discussed in \cite{chatterjee2017stochastic,chatterjee2022sound,majumdar2025sound} exhibits interesting connections with classical analysis for stochastic discrete-time systems.
+When seeking a lower bound for termination probability, this analysis shares conceptual similarities with classical reach-avoid analysis.
+This connection arises because the termination probability essentially measures the likelihood that a program, beginning from a specific initial state, will eventually reach terminal states while preserving a stochastic invariant set throughout its execution prior to termination.
+Conversely, the probabilistic termination analysis presented in \cite{majumdar2025sound}, which focuses on establishing upper bounds for termination probability, parallels classical safety analysis in stochastic discrete-time systems.
+In this case, the termination probability represents the chance that a program will eventually violate (escape from) a stochastic invariant set (which excludes the terminal state) when starting from a given initial state.
+Moreover, the application of barrier certificates has been expanded to encompass both qualitative and quantitative analysis of $\omega$-regular properties \cite{dimitrova2016probabilistic,abate2024stochastic,abate2025quantitative,henzinger2025supermartingale}.